FritzFlorian/bachelor-thesis-code/Readme.md

 be found in the readme in their subfolders.

-Please follow the [Quick Start]{#quick-start} if you know python, pip and virtualenv.
+Please follow the [Quick Start](#quick-start) if you know python, pip and virtualenv.
-More details on specific installation steps can be found in the [troubleshooting]{#troubleshooting} section.
+More details on specific installation steps can be found in the [troubleshooting](#troubleshooting) section.

 ## Quick Start